-- Provision has been made to safeguard payments made in advance by students as follows.
+- Provisions to safeguard payments made in advance

-- All tuition fees paid before the program commences will be deposited into the South Australian Institute of Business and Technology Student Fees Account.
+- Tuition fees paid before the program commences are deposited into the South Australian Institute of Business and Technology Student Fees Account.

-- For international students Overseas Student Health Cover (OSHC) will be withdrawn from the Student Fees Account and paid to the Health Insurance Fund before the student arrives.
+- Overseas Student Health Cover (OSHC) for international students is withdrawn from the student fees account and paid to the Health Insurance Fund prior to student arrival.

-- When the student arrives SAIBT will withdraw funds from the Student Fees Account progressively throughout the semester.
+- When students arrive SAIBT withdraws the funds from the student fees account progressively throughout the semester

-- All fees, charges and accounts will be payable in advance as determined by SAIBT from time to time.
-Students will not be permitted to commence or continue their program at the beginning of any semester until all outstanding fees, charges or accounts are paid.
+- All fees, charges, and accounts are payable in advance as determined by SAIBT from time to time.
+Students are not permitted to commence or continue their program at the beginning of any semester until all outstanding fees, charges or accounts are paid

-- Fees are correct as at the time of printing.
+- Fees are correct as of the time of printing.
 SAIBT reserves the right to vary its fees at any time.

 - Where a student studies less than or more than a full semester load (four courses) the student will pay the current course fee for each course undertaken.

-- Should it be necessary for the student to repeat a course the full amount will be charged.
+- Should it be necessary to repeat a course the full amount will be charged.

-- The student is expected to attend all classes and undertake all tests and examinations during a program and abide by all SAIBT rules and regulations that are in force at any time.
+- Students are expected to attend all classes and undertake all tests and examinations during a program and abide by all SAIBT rules and regulations that are in force at any time.

-- In the event of circumstances requiring urgent medical care and it is not possible to contact the parent/guardian, SAIBT is authorised as a matter of urgency to seek and provide appropriate care.
+- In the event where circumstances require urgent medical care and it is not possible to contact the parent/guardian, SAIBT is authorised as a matter of urgency to seek and provide appropriate care.